Double Local-to-Unity: Inference under Nearly Nonstationary Volatility: Double local-to-unity in nearly stationary regime

-Our strategy is to handle the denominator and numerator in \eqref{eq:rho_eq} separately.
-We first establish a law of large numbers for the quadratic form $\sum_{t=1}^n y_{t-1}^2$ and then derive a central limit theorem for the martingale term $\sum_{t=1}^n y_{t-1}u_t$.
-The next result shows that, under an appropriate normalization tailored to the local-to-unity rate $k_n$, its asymptotic behavior parallels that of the strictly stationary case $\rho < 1$, providing the key scale for inference on $\rho_n$ even in the presence of highly persistent, stochastic volatility.
-We need to define a few mathematical notations first.
+We initialize the process at \(y_0\) with the condition $\mathbb{E}[y_0^4]=o(k_n^2)$ and $\sigma_0 =1$, both independent of the $\sigma$-field generated by $\{(\varepsilon_t, \eta_t): t \geq 1\}$.
+The fourth-moment condition keeps the contribution of the initial state small enough relative to the moderate-deviation scale, so that the limiting behavior is driven by the accumulated innovations rather than by just $y_0$.
+The sequences $\{\varepsilon_t\}$ and $\{\eta_t\}$ are independent of each other.
+Because both $\rho_n$ and $\phi_n$ depend on $n$, the model defines triangular arrays $\{y_{nt}: 1 \leq t \leq n\}$.
+For notational simplicity we write $y_t$, suppressing the $n$ index.
+We first show that, under an appropriate normalization tailored to the local-to-unity rate $k_n$, asymptotic behavior of $\widehat{\rho}_n$ in~\eqref{eq:rho_eq} parallels that of the strictly stationary case $\rho < 1$, providing the key scale for inference on $\rho_n$ even in the presence of highly persistent volatility.
+We need to define a few mathematical notations.